Manzanillo, Colima: History

+The expansion of the Port of Manzanillo in the Central Pacific Coast state of Colima, Mexico, represents a significant investment expected to enhance Mexico's position in global trade.
+In January 2026, Manzanillo hosted a major international triathlon event that brought athletes from across Mexico and abroad.
+The competition took place along Playa Miramar and the Los Arcos area, with support from the Undersecretary of Tourism.

 Description

 In the 2005 census, the city of Manzanillo had a population of 110,728 and in 2010 its municipality had 161,420.
+In 2020, Manzanillo had 191,031 residents, with 49.8% men and 50.2% women.
+This was an 18.3% increase from the population in 2010.
 It is the second-largest community in the state, after Colima, the capital.
 The municipality covers an area of 1578.4 km2, and includes such outlying communities as El Colomo, in addition to many smaller communities.
 Manzanillo is also a beach resort, and is one of many locations to promote themselves as the "sailfish capital" of the world.
 One way they promote that claim is by hosting a yearly sailfish fishing tournament.
 The Revillagigedo Islands, off the west coast of Mexico in the Pacific Ocean, are part of the municipality, but they are directly administered by the federal government.

 Manzanillo is a sister city of the U.S. cities of Flagstaff, Arizona; San Pablo, California; and Saint Paul, Minnesota.